acacode/swagger-typescript-api/README.md

 ## 🛠️ Contribution

 You can manually check your changes at schemas in `tests` folder before create a PR.
-To do that this project have scripts:
+To do that have scripts:
     - `npm run generate` - generate API modules from schemas in `tests` folder
     - `npm run validate` - validate generated API modules via TypeScript